chimbida/365cal-tui/README.md

     - Click the help button `[ ? ]` to view shortcuts.
     - Scroll wheel to navigate lists and details.
 - **Polished UI & UX:**
-  - **Help Popup:** Press `?` or click the help button to view keyboard shortcuts.
+  - **Help Popup:** Press `?` or click the help button to view keyboard shortcuts and the calendar legend.
-  - A live clock and date display in the header.
+  - **Clean Layout:** Minimized header with only navigation tabs.
+Title, help, and clock are neatly organized in the footer.
   - Beautiful [Catppuccin Mocha](https://github.com/catppuccin) color theme.
   - Glyphs and icons for a modern look (requires a [Nerd Font](https://www.nerdfonts.com/)).
   - A popup for viewing event details, including description and attendees.